hitesh920/deploy-mirror-leech-bot/README.md

 - For genrating token.pickel you will need python

-- so install python from this link [Here](https://www.python.org/downloads/)
+- So install python from this link [Here](https://www.python.org/downloads/)

-- while installing, make sure thagt `add to the path` option is selected.
+- While installing, make sure thagt `add to the path` option is selected.

-- onced installed, open cmd and type `python --version` to make that you have installed python correctly.
+- Onced installed, open cmd and type `python --version` to make that you have installed python correctly.

 ![image](https://user-images.githubusercontent.com/77688759/161721207-223e78f8-d9dc-4b76-9314-0fe76d5bc109.png)